-Cows spend as much as four out of every six hours eating and chewing.
-Along with other ruminants, they chew and digest, then re-chew and re-digest their grassy diet.
-In cows, this re-chewing is called “chewing cud.”
-Cows chew their cud to get energy from food.
+Cows eat food that is high in cellulose, and therefore difficult to digest.
+In order to obtain as much nutrition as possible from their food, cows spend as much as four out of every six hours eating and chewing.
+Along with other ruminants, they chew and partially digest, then re-chew and digest their grassy diet.
+In cows, this re-chewing behavior is called “chewing cud.”

 How They’re Doing

-There may be more cows on earth right now than at any point in history.
-But some kinds, or breeds, are very rare.
-Dutch Belted cattle, for instance, are critically rare, with only a few hundred head in the U.S. The Zoo’s dairy herd includes Dutch Belted cattle to ensure that such rare breeds survive.
+While cows are numerous across the planet, some breeds are very rare.
+Dutch Belted cattle, for instance, are extremely rare, with only a few hundred in the United States.
+The Minnesota Zoo’s dairy herd includes Dutch Belted cattle to ensure that such rare breeds survive.

-The Wells Fargo Family Farm includes a small herd of dairy cattle, or cows raised to produce milk.
+The Wells Fargo Family Farm includes a small herd of dairy cows raised to produce milk.
 These cows range from large black-and-white spotted Holsteins to small brown Jerseys.
-When the farm is open, visitors are invited to watch the cows being milked during three demonstrations daily in the Milking Parlor.
+When the Wells Fargo Family Farm is open, visitors are invited to watch the cows being milked during three daily demonstrations in the Milking Parlor.

 Meet the Animals

-The Wells Fargo Family Farm exhibits a range of breeds, from rare to common.
-These may change somewhat from year to year but generally include Ayrshire, Brown Swiss, Dutch Belted, Holstein, and Jersey.
-Be on the lookout for the Zoo’s rare Dutch Belted.
-Part of the Zoo’s commitment to nurturing rare animals.
+The Wells Fargo Family Farm includes a variety of dairy cow breeds, from rare to common.
+These may change somewhat from year to year, but generally include Jersey, Dutch Belted, Brown Swiss and Holsteins.

 The Zoo’s cattle live in the Dairy Barn.
 The traditional red barn contains cow stalls, a hayloft, and the Milking Parlor.
 The barn is designed to keep the cows warm during Minnesota’s cold winters.
-In fact, the Zoo’s herd puts out enough body heat to warm the barn all winter.
 In summer, fans cool down the cows and keep them comfortable.

-From outside the stalls, you can pet the animals as they eat from mangers.
-As long as they stay in their area, the cows have good access to their feed.
-And their manure—which tends to plop down in a gutter—is easier to clean up!
+When Farm staff or volunteers are present, you might be able to pet the cows as they eat from mangers.
 Between feedings and trips to the Milking Parlor, the cows go outside to eat and exercise.

-In the Milking Parlor, cows are milked 3 times per day.
+In the Milking Parlor, cows are milked three times per day.
 Each milking session lasts about 15 minutes.
-Visitors are encouraged to visit during milking demonstrations and ask questions of Zoo staff.
+Guests are encouraged to visit during milking demonstrations and ask questions of Farm staff.

 - Milking machines collect milk squirting out from the udder of a female cow.
 There are about 350 “squirts” in the average gallon.

-- To help their food go down, a typical cow produces 70 to 80 quarts of saliva a day.
+- To help their food go down, a typical cow produces 70-80 quarts of saliva a day!

 - Here’s one pie you won’t want to eat: When cows produce manure, or waste, the waste often plops down in a round splat on the ground—known as a “cow pie.”
 This is valuable fertilizer.

 - Of all dairy cows, Holsteins produce the most milk.
-In 2005, Minnesota Holsteins averaged more than 18,000 pounds of milk.
-That’s about the weight of 5 typical mid-size cars!
+On average, a single Holstein produces more than 23,000 pounds of milk in a year.
+That’s more than the weight of six small SUVs!